Git FAQ

 However, keep two important details in mind:

-1. Amend only works with the very last commit.
+1. Amend only works with the most recent commit.
 If you notice your mistake only after adding another commit, amend won't help you much.

 2. Amend rewrites the commit history in your repository: the old commit is replaced by a completely new one (a new and different commit object).
-This makes it very important that you don't amend (= rewrite) commits that you've already published to a remote repository!
-Because in that case, your colleagues might have already based their work on this commit - which you would try to replace using "amend".
+This makes it very important that you don't amend (= rewrite) commits that you've already published (via git push) to a remote repository, such as GitHub!
+Because in that case, your colleagues might already be working on a branch based on this commit - which you would try to replace using "amend."

 Therefore, use "amend" whenever you want to change / edit your very last and unpushed commit.